davidgoy/reflect/README.md

 One of the key advantages of a decoupled architecture is that it allows the front-end of a website to be separated from its back-end.

-Since the general public only interacts with the front-end app (i.e. your Reflect site) and never directly with the back-end app (i.e. your WordPress site), you should **deny all access to your WordPress site except requests coming from**:
+Since the general public only interacts with the front-end (i.e. your Reflect site) and never directly with the back-end app (i.e. your WordPress site), you should **deny all access to your WordPress site except requests coming from**:

 - The server hosting your Reflect site